-6.3.1 Conclusions decision tree analysis

-Transportation mode
+6.3.1 CONCLUSIONS DECISION TREE ANALYSIS

+TRANSPORTATION MODE

-Respondents visiting the shopping area by car rate the accessibility of a particular location in the shopping area more positive when the distance to the nearest parking is equal to or less than 100 meters.
-Taking age classes into account, this is particularly noticeable for the respondents in the 51 - 85 age class.
-However, when the nearest parking is further away, it are the youngsters (aged 14 - 25) who provide the most negative ratings.
-This effect is, as expected, not noticeable for respondents using other transport methods.
-A short distance to the nearest public transport stop has a positive effect on the appreciation of the accessibility for both respondents arriving by public transport or other transport modes, including respondents arriving by car.
-There is no clear distinction between rating results concerning different age groups.
+Respondents visiting the shopping area by car rate the accessibility of the area more positive when the distance to the nearest parking is equal to or less than 100 meters.
+With respect to the different motivational orientations, no clear statements can be made based on the decision tree analysis.

+A short distance to the nearest public transport stop has a positive effect on the appreciation of the accessibility for respondents arriving by public transport or other transport modes, including respondents arriving by car.
+There is no clear distinction between rating results concerning different different motivational orientations of respondents.

-Offer
+RETAIL AND LEISURE

-The fashion and luxury shop offer has a significant positive influence on the appreciation of the shop offer since respondents rate the shop offer more positive when the amount of fashion and luxury shops increases.
-Compared to the older respondents, respondents ranging from 14 to 25 years of age rate the offer more positive when the amount of fashion and luxury shops increases.
-However, when the amount of fashion and luxury shops increases.
-However, when the amount continues to grow and exceeds the number of 15 shops, respondents ranging from 26 to 85 years of age rate the offer more positive.
-Daily shops and other shops have respectively very little and no significant influence.
+The presence of fashion and luxury shops has a significant positive influence on the appreciation of the shop offer since respondents rate the shop offer more positive when the amount of fashion and luxury shops increases.
+When the number of fashion and luxury shops is more than 15 shops and less than 35 all motivational orientations are more positive.
+Daily shopping and other shops than fashion an luxury tend to have no significant influence on the respondents.

 The offer of restaurant/leisure facilities is rated highest if the amount of restaurants/leisure facilities in a certain shopping area is between 6 and 17.
-Especially the respondents ranging from 14 to 50 years of age appreciate the larger number of restaurant/leisure facilities.
+The restaurant or leisure facilities are rated more positive by all motivational orientations when present in a given shopping area.
+All motivational orientations rate the overall 'restaurants/leisure' more positive when number 'restaurants/leisure' facilities are more than 2 but equal or less than 17.